AliceO2Group/AliceO2/Detectors/Raw/README.md

 writer.addData(rdh, ir, gsl::span( (char*)payload_f, payload_f_size ));
 ```

+By default the data will be written using o2::header::RAWDataHeader.
+User can request particular RDH version via `writer.useRDHVersion(v)`.

 The `RawFileWriter` will take care of writing created CRU data to file in `super-pages` whose size can be set using
 `writer.setSuperPageSize(size_in_bytes)` (default in 1 MB).